ash-project/ash/documentation/topics/development/backwards-compatibility-config.md

 them as possible.
 In 4.0, some will be removed entirely, and any that remain will have their defaults changed to the new value.

+The ash installer automatically sets all of these.

 ## allow_forbidden_field_for_relationships_by_default?

 ```elixir